kryptoniteX/autocvmkr/README.md

 PS: If you liked the template, do star :star: it!
 Thanks!

 ## Disclaimer
 Please note that this project is for personal use only and should not be used for any commercial purposes.
-The use of this package is at your own risk and the developers are not responsible for any consequences resulting from its use.